 The government will often prosecute bankruptcy fraud charges together with other types of federal fraud charges and/or other related federal crimes, such as identity theft, money laundering, credit card fraud, public corruption, mail/wire fraud, or similar offenses.
-When this is the case, it’s important to work with a DC federal bankruptcy fraud lawyer who also has experience handling other types of federal charges as well.
+When this is the case, it’s important to work with a federal bankruptcy fraud lawyer in DC who also has experience handling other types of federal charges as well.

 A federal conviction for bankruptcy fraud can adversely impact one’s personal and professional reputation.
-Beyond incarceration and/or monetary fines, anyone convicted of bankruptcy fraud may be ineligible to hold a public professional license in the future, such as: a medical doctor, lawyer, registered nurse, or Certified Public Accountant, to name a few.
+Beyond incarceration and/or monetary fines, anyone convicted of bankruptcy fraud may be ineligible to hold a public professional license in the future, such as a medical doctor, lawyer, registered nurse, or Certified Public Accountant, to name a few.